JasonBoy/koa-web-kit/README.md

 ### Production Deployment

 Deploy your app to production is extremely simple with only one npm script command, you can provide different options in different deployment phases(e.g: install, build, start server),
 [pm2](https://github.com/Unitech/pm2) inside is used as node process manager.
+> Global installation of PM2 is not required now, we will use the locally installed pm2.

 #### Usage

-`npm run deploy -- moduleName clusterNumber skipInstall skipBuild skipServer`
+`npm run deploy -- skipInstall skipBuild skipServer`
-The last three options are boolean values in `0`(or empty, false) and `1`(true),
+The last three options are boolean values in `0`(or empty, false) and `1`(true).
-`moduleName` is only useful if you don't skipServer, but you still need to provide it if you have options following after, I will improve this later on🤣.

 #### Examples:

 - `npm run deploy`: no options provided, default values are:
-  `moduleName`=app; `clusterNumber`=0, which is "max"; and install deps, start building assets, and last start node server.
-- `npm run deploy -- app2 2`: if you have multi node apps within one vm, you need to use different name as show with "app2", also I only need to open 2 node instances here.
-- `npm run deploy -- app 2 1`: this will skip the `npm install --no-shrinkwrap`, and just go to build and start server.
+- `npm run deploy -- 1`: this will skip the `npm install --no-shrinkwrap`, and just go to build and start server.
-- `npm run deploy -- app 2 1 0 1`: which will only build your assets
+- `npm run deploy -- 1 0 1`: which will only build your assets
-- `npm run deploy -- app 2 1 1 0`: which will just start node server, useful when all assets were built on a different machine.
+- `npm run deploy -- 1 1 0`: which will just start node server, useful when all assets were built on a different machine.

 > You may need to create/update the script to meet your own needs.